Pylons/substanced/docs/locking.rst

 You can use the SDI UI of this locks service to delete and edit existing locks.
-It's a good idea to periodically use the "Delete Expired" button in this UI to clear out existing expired locks that were not cleaned up by clients.
+It's a good idea to periodically use the "Delete Expired" button in this UI to clear out any existing expired locks that were orphaned by buggy or interrupted clients.